American trusteeship proposal for Palestine: Background

+On 2 May, Rusk told a Saudi prince that:

+the President considers partition a fair and equitable solution for Palestine, subject to the conditions for U.N. action contained in the Charter and subject to our determination not to take unilateral action. ...
+If it were clear that such a state would be at war permanently with the Arab world or would serve as a base for hostile elements the U.S. obviously would not consider it to her own interests to see such a state established.

 The proposal

 The trusteeship proposal was supported by Loy W. Henderson, head of the Near Eastern Affairs Bureau, who opposed American support for partition since he believed it would hurt U.S. interests in Arab countries.
 The proposal was drafted by Clark Clifford, White House Counsel and Max Lowenstein.

-"The United States has proposed to the Security Council a temporary United Nations trusteeship for Palestine to provide a government to keep the peace.
+The United States has proposed to the Security Council a temporary United Nations trusteeship for Palestine to provide a government to keep the peace.
 Such trusteeship was proposed only after we had exhausted every effort to find a way to carry out partition by peaceful means.
 Trusteeship is not proposed as a substitute for the partition plan but as an effort to fill the vacuum soon to be created by the termination of the mandate on May 15.
 The trusteeship does not prejudice the character of the final political settlement.
-It would establish the conditions of order which are essential to a peaceful solution."
+It would establish the conditions of order which are essential to a peaceful solution.